R (March) v Secretary of State for Health: Significance

 On the morning the judgment was handed down, the late Lord Morris of Manchester described how he felt the decision was historic for the haemophilia community and how he expected it would be welcomed by the community of some 5,000 people who were infected en masse with HIV and Hepatitis C through contaminated blood and blood products.
 Lord Morris went on to expand as follows:

 …1,974 have died in direct consequence of the NHS treatment.
 Yet until today the legal road to redress was blocked, just as unbreakably as any prospect of securing justice by legislative means.
 Now with today’s historic breakthrough in the High Court and the huge public backing for my Contaminated Blood Support for Infected and Bereaved Persons Bill, both roads are open.
 Our determination to ensure that ′right is done′ is totally vindicated and a just outcome is now in sight.

 Following certiorari, the defendant had until 4pm on Monday 7 June 2010 to apply to the Court of Appeal for permission to appeal.
 By 2 June 2010, the new coalition government had chosen not to appeal the decision of the High Court.
 There was a period of vacuum following the quashing order, where the government was required by the court to revisit the matter and remake the decision – de novo.

+In May 2024, the case was referred to in volume one of The Report of the Infected Blood Inquiry which reaffirmed the conclusion that the Irish government had commenced payment absent any acceptance of being at fault.